 Allergens, Fillers, and Common Supplement Additives

-By Zynava Editorial TeamReviewed February 2026
+By ZYNAVA Editorial TeamReviewed February 2026

 Supplement products contain more than just active ingredients.
 The "Other Ingredients" section of a supplement label lists inactive components used in manufacturing, including fillers to bulk up capsules, binders to hold tablets together, lubricants to prevent ingredients from sticking to machinery, coatings for easier swallowing, and preservatives to extend shelf life.
 Common additives include magnesium stearate, silicon dioxide, cellulose, rice flour, and various forms of gelatin.